ankitalodha05/Test-kubernetes/yaml-file-explained.md

 Deployment spec → "How many Pods do I want and how to manage them?"

 Pod spec (inside template) → "What’s inside each Pod?"

+🔎 What is template in Kubernetes Deployment?

+The template is basically the Pod blueprint.

+It tells Kubernetes: “Whenever I need a new Pod, create it using this exact template.”

+This template includes Pod metadata (labels, annotations) and the Pod spec (containers, volumes, etc.).

+Key parts of template

+metadata (inside template)

+Labels and annotations applied to the Pods.

+These must match the selector of the Deployment/ReplicaSet.

+Example:

+metadata:
+  labels:
+    app: nginx

+👉 Without matching labels, the Deployment won’t recognize/manage those Pods.